mkulke/cecanyway/README.md

 cec anyway
 ==========

-A tiny tool to help control xbmc by CEC.
+A small application to help control xbmc by CEC.
+Licensed under GPL2.
+(C) Magnus Kulke.

 What?
 =====